adlerhsieh/adlerhsieh/README.md

 - work in Japan (if you're interested)

 Let me know if you have any questions, or anyhting you wanna know.
 Comments and messages are welcome!
 Enjoy!

-Also, here's my [blog](https://adlerhsieh.com) if you prefer reading text 📖.

 <!--
 **adlerhsieh/adlerhsieh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.